Back to MarryNJ.com

 We can conduct a rehearsal for you, usually a day or two before your wedding day.
 In most cases, if you have a wedding coordinator they will run a rehearsal for you without the officiant present.
 We can also give you a wedding rehearsal worksheet which will give you an idea of how to run your rehearsal.

 How do we go about getting our marriage license?
-Please see How to Obtain a Marriage License in New Jersey.
+You can apply for your marriage license at the local registrar in the town where the bride lives.
+Please see How to Obtain a Marriage License in New Jersey for more information.

 What do we do with our marriage license after our wedding?